jcrigby/git-examples/docs/index.md

 > Keep your own history readable,
 >
 > Some people do this by just working things out in their head first, and
-> not making mistakes. but that's very rare, and for the rest of us, we
+> not making mistakes.
+But, that's very rare, and for the rest of us, we
 > use "git rebase" etc while we work on our problems.

 > So "git rebase" is not wrong.
 But it's right only if it's YOUR VERY OWN
 > PRIVATE git tree.

+## Examples: How rebase can help you clean up your history

+Assuming you have some pride an

-### Example: Trivial fix ends up messy
+### Trivial fix ends up messy

 <script src="https://asciinema.org/a/206227.js" id="asciicast-206227" async></script>

-### Example: Avoiding the messiness
+### Avoiding the messiness

-### Example: Another way to avoid the messiness
+### Another way to avoid the messiness

-### Example: Fixing up the messiness after the fact
+### Fixing up the messiness after the fact

-### Example: An unconventional workflow
+### An unconventional workflow

 ## Conflict resolution